 - In The Specialists, Hartmann.
 Whose motive is that La Résistance hasn't killed him yet, and the Nazis will.

-- Later, in "The Earth King", rock restraints are put on Aang's wrists.
+- In "The Earth King", rock restraints are put on Aang's wrists after his team surrender themselves to the Earth King.
 Since Aang has been training as an Earthbender, this is pointless, but Aang lets them stay on so he can make a good impression.
 He even briefly takes them off to wave, then puts them back on.

 - Played with by Fox of Gargoyles.
 When Coyote is breaking out all of other members of The Pack, she decides to stay.
 The thing is, the entire set up was a Xanatos Gambit by her lover, Xanatos himself, to significantly reduce her sentence for good behavior.
 If she joined the break out she'd have to worry about being re-arrested.
 The actions of the Pack were meaningless to achieve this goal and Xanatos knew they'd be swiftly recaptured.

 - Xanatos himself served his prison time quietly during a significant chunk of Season 1, despite having the impressive resources of his multinational corporation to call upon.